+Figure 14: Overview of Obligations during Frequency Sensitive Operation by 1600 hours each Wednesday

 By 1600 hours each Wednesday

-OC2.4.4.1 Using such information as The Company shall consider relevant including, if appropriate, forecast Demand, any estimates provided by Generators of Genset inflexibility and anticipated plant mix relating to operation in Frequency Sensitive Mode, The Company shall determine for the period 2 to 7 weeks ahead (inclusive) whether it is possible that there will be insufficient Gensets (other than those Gensets within Existing Gas Cooled Reactor Plant which are permitted to operate in Limited Frequency Sensitive Mode at all times under BC3.5.3) to operate in Frequency Sensitive Mode for all or any part of that period.
+OC2.3.4.1 Using such information as The Company shall consider relevant including forecast Demand, any estimates provided by Generators of generating Plant inflexibility and anticipated plant mix relating to operation in Frequency Sensitive Mode, The Company shall determine for the period 2 to 7 weeks ahead (inclusive) whether it is possible that there will be insufficient generating Plant to operate in Frequency Sensitive Mode (other than that generating Plant within Existing Gas Cooled Reactor Plant which is permitted to operate in Limited Frequency Sensitive Mode at all times under BC3.5.3) to operate in Frequency Sensitive Mode for all or any part of that period.

-OC2.4.4.2 BC3.5.3 explains that The Company permits Existing Gas Cooled Reactor Plant other than Frequency Sensitive AGR Units to operate in a Limited Frequency Sensitive Mode at all times.
+OC2.3.4.2 BC3.5.3 explains that The Company permits Existing Gas Cooled Reactor Plant other than Frequency Sensitive AGR Units to operate in a Limited Frequency Sensitive Mode at all times.

-OC2.4.4.3 If The Company foresees that there will be an insufficiency in Gensets operating in a Frequency Sensitive Mode, it will contact Generators in order to seek to agree (as soon as reasonably practicable) that all or some of the Gensets (the MW amount being determined by The Company but the Gensets involved being determined by the Generator) will take outages to coincide with such period as The Company shall specify to enable replacement by other Gensets which can operate in a Frequency Sensitive Mode.
-If agreement is reached (which unlike the remainder of OC2 will constitute a binding agreement) then such Generator will take such outage as agreed with The Company.
-If agreement is not reached, then the provisions of BC2.9.5 may apply.
+OC2.3.4.3 If The Company foresees that there will be an insufficiency in generating Plant operating in a Frequency Sensitive Mode, it shall contact Generators in order to seek to agree (as soon as reasonably practicable) that all or some of the generating Plant (the MW amount being determined by The Company but the specific generating Plant involved being determined by the Generator) shall take outages to coincide with such period as The Company shall specify to enable replacement by other generating Plant which can operate in a Frequency Sensitive Mode.
+If agreement is reached (which unlike the remainder of OC2 will constitute a binding agreement) then the Generator shall take such outage as agreed with The Company.
+If agreement is not reached, then the provisions of BC2.9.5 May apply.

-OC2.4.5 If in The Company's reasonable opinion it is necessary for both the procedure set out in OC2.4.3 (relating to System NRAPM and Localised NRAPM) and in OC2.4.4 (relating to operation in Frequency Sensitive Mode) to be followed in any given situation, the procedure set out in OC2.4.3 will be followed first, and then the procedure set out in OC2.4.4.
-For the avoidance of doubt, nothing in this paragraph shall prevent either procedure from being followed separately and independently of the other.

-OC2.4.6 OPERATING MARGIN DATA REQUIREMENTS

-OC2.4.6
+OC2.3.5 Operating Margin Data Requirements